 One theme that runs through our results is that variables that describe candidates, voters, and districts politically appear to hold valuable information for predicting candidate awareness, while variables that describe candidates, voters, and districts socio-demographically contribute less.
 Starting with candidate-level predictors, we find that candidates' age and gender carry little to no value in predicting candidate awareness, even though the model emphasizes candidates' age, at least to some extent, in the training data.
 Variables that are important to predict whether a candidate is recalled among voters are related to their electoral and political success.
-This is reflected by the fact that the realized vote shares of district candidates are the second most important predictor among all variables, and their incumbency status is the fifth most important predictor.
+This is reflected by the fact that the realized vote shares of district candidates are the second most important predictor.